Please note that for the Winter ‘23 we will not require or request students complete the WritePlacer.

 The Nursing AAS-T Degree has 11 prerequisites courses that must be completed before starting in the program.
 They can be taken at Bellevue College or another accredited institution as long as they are determined to be equivalent by BC Evaluations.
 These courses build the foundation of knowledge that a nursing student must know.

-Applicants to the ADN program must take two tests within one year of applying: the TEAS and Writeplacer.
+Applicants to the ADN program must take the TEAS test within one year of applying.
 Tests can be taken at Bellevue College, another institution, or online.
-These two tests assess students for academic preparedness and writing ability, both essential skills for nursing students.
+This test assesses students for academic preparedness and writing ability, both essential skills for nursing students.